-Workplace fires can lead to employee death, destruction to facilities and equipment, and losses totaling hundreds of thousands of dollars.
+Workplace fires can lead to employee death, destruction of facilities and equipment, and losses totaling hundreds of thousands of dollars.
 The best way to prevent this is to follow OSHA's standards for fire safety.
 Run through the list below, and browse our products online to make sure you are up to code in your own fire safety practices.

 - Every building should have at least two means of escape in the event of a fire.